 A new analysis of two clinical trials in Europe and the United States provides evidence that prostate-specific antigen (PSA) screening reduces prostate cancer mortality.
 The study published in Annals of Internal Medicine, found that screening lowered the risk for prostate cancer death by 25 to 32 percent in men when compared with those who were not screened.

 President, Prostate Conditions Education Council

-About Prostate Conditions Education Council
+About the Prostate Conditions Education Council

-A national organization committed to men’s health, the Prostate Conditions Education Council (PCEC) is the nation’s leading resource for information on prostate health.
-The PCEC is dedicated to saving lives through awareness and the education of men, the women in their lives, as well as the medical community about prostate cancer prevalence, the importance of new marker utilization, and available treatment options, as well as other men’s health issues.
-The Council – comprised of a consortium of leading physicians, health educators, scientists and prostate cancer advocates.
-More information is available at www.prostateconditions.org.
+A national organization committed to men’s health, the PCEC is the nation’s leading resource for information on prostate health.
+The PCEC is dedicated to saving lives through awareness and the education of men, the women in their lives and the medical community about prostate cancer prevalence, the importance of early detection and available treatment options, as well as other men’s health issues.
+The Council, comprised of a consortium of leading physicians, health educators, scientists and prostate cancer advocates, aims to conduct nationwide screenings for men and perform research that will aid in the detection and treatment of prostate conditions.
+More information is available at prostateconditions.org.